-THE tea stop on this walk is The Orchard Tea Rooms (tel 01223-845 788) in Grantchester.
-It is steeped in history and although touristy, retains a great atmosphere so it is very popular with Cambridge and local residents as well as the many tourists who flock there.
-Consequently at weekends (particularly on Sundays) The Orchard is packed and you will have to queue to be served and wait for a table to become free under the orchard’s apple trees.
+THE de rigueur tea stop on this walk is The Orchard Tea Rooms (tel 01223-845 788) in Grantchester.
+It is steeped in history and although touristy, it retains a great atmosphere so it is very popular with Cambridge and local residents as well as the many tourists who flock there.
+Consequently, at weekends (particularly on Sundays), the Orchard is packed and you will have to queue to be served and wait for a table to become free under the orchard’s apple trees.
 But be patient as the wait is worthwhile.

-No major changes.
+Minor updates July 2017.
 [Pre 2011 Editions] The farmer's path is now permissive - no need to write in advance.
 Grantchester pub update July 2023.
 Book check and walk update January 2022.

-- Coming off platform 2 at Shelford Station, turn right to cross the level crossing onto the main road, Station Road, your direction 215°.
+- Coming off platform 2 at Shelford Railway Station, from Cambridge, turn right on to the main road, Station Road, your direction 215°.
 In 40 metres you pass on your left-hand side a new residential development on the site of where once stood the Railway Tavern pub.

 - In 115 metres you cross the A1301, Tunwell’s Lane, to continue straight ahead on Woollards Lane, ignoring ways off.
 You should pass a café or shop open as you proceed through the village if in need of pre-walk refreshments.
 In a further 325 metres, you come to a T-junction (with house No.90 opposite) where you go left, on Church Street.

-- In 160 metres you come to the Church of St Mary the Virgin, Great Shelford, which is worth a look inside - to see its Doom mural.
+- In 160 metres you come to the Church of St Mary the Virgin, Great Shelford, which is well worth a look inside - to see its Doom mural.

 - In 50 metres you pass Kings Mill Lane on your left-hand side.

 - .
-Now there are two alternatives: the road route takes you by an interesting church, and this route is shorter in length than the farm track route.
+Now there are two alternatives: the road route takes you by an interesting church, and this route is shorter in length than the permissive farm track route.
 However, the latter is more relaxing – and given the amount of tarmac you are facing today, is easier on the feet - and is the recommended route.

 - The road route